Skip to main content

 Testosterone in women is not merely a terminal hormone; it serves as a crucial precursor for other biologically active steroids.
 The primary metabolic pathways involve conversion to estradiol via the enzyme aromatase, and conversion to dihydrotestosterone (DHT) via the enzyme 5-alpha reductase.
 The balance of these conversions is paramount for overall health and symptom management.

-Excessive conversion of testosterone to can lead to estrogenic side effects, such as breast tenderness, fluid retention, or even endometrial proliferation in women with an intact uterus.
+Excessive conversion of testosterone to estradiol can lead to estrogenic side effects, such as breast tenderness, fluid retention, or even endometrial proliferation in women with an intact uterus.
 Conversely, insufficient estradiol levels can compromise bone density, cardiovascular health, and cognitive function.
 Monitoring estradiol levels, therefore, is not just about avoiding excess but also ensuring adequate estrogenic support.

-If estradiol levels become disproportionately high relative to testosterone, a clinician might consider a very low dose of an inhibitor like Anastrozole, or a reduction in testosterone dosage.
+If estradiol levels become disproportionately high relative to testosterone, a clinician might consider a very low dose of an aromatase inhibitor like Anastrozole, or a reduction in testosterone dosage.
 This decision is made with careful consideration of the patient’s menopausal status and overall hormonal milieu.

-Similarly, the conversion of testosterone to DHT can contribute to androgenic like acne, hirsutism (excessive hair growth), and scalp hair thinning.
-DHT is a more potent androgen than testosterone, and individual variations in activity can influence the propensity for these side effects.
 While routine DHT monitoring is not always standard, it may be considered if a patient experiences significant androgenic symptoms despite testosterone levels being within the desired range.
 This might prompt a discussion about topical testosterone formulations, which may have lower systemic DHT conversion, or the use of 5-alpha reductase inhibitors in specific cases, though these are less commonly employed in female testosterone therapy.

 The Role of Sex Hormone Binding Globulin (SHBG)

-Factors that can influence include ∞
+Factors that can influence SHBG levels include ∞

 • Thyroid Hormones ∞ Hyperthyroidism tends to increase SHBG, while hypothyroidism can decrease it.